Dysbiosis: Effects

 Gut dysbiosis has been linked to the pathogenesis of both intestinal and extra-intestinal disorders.
 Dysbiosis may affect intestinal disorders include IBD, IBS, and coeliac disease, as well as extra-intestinal conditions including allergies, asthma, metabolic syndrome, cardiovascular disease, and obesity.

 Gut dysbiosis can also be a factor in neurodegenerative and cerebrovascular diseases due to the link between age-related dysbiosis and inflammation.
 Inflammation is a common factor for a wide variety of age-related pathologies, including neurological diseases.
 By correcting the dysbiosis in elderly patients, it may be possible to prevent the development of neurodegenerative diseases.
 Dysbiosis may contribute to the cause or development of neurological conditions, including autism, pain, depression, anxiety, and stroke.
 Dysbiosis contributing to neurological conditions is due to interactions with the gut-brain axis allowing the gut microbiome to influence neural development, cognition, and behavior.
 There has also been evidence that the gut microbiota composition can be altered due to changes in behavior, and changing the microbiome can also cause depressive-like behaviors.

 Microbial colonies also excrete many different types of waste byproducts.
 Using different waste removal mechanisms, under normal circumstances the body effectively manages these byproducts with little or no trouble.
 Unfortunately, oversized and inappropriately large colonies, due to their increased numbers, excrete increased amounts of these byproducts.
 As the amount of microbial byproducts increases, the higher waste byproducts levels can overburden the body's waste removal mechanisms.

-A human’s microbiome can change because of inflammatory processes, such as cell-mediated inflammation and host-mediated inflammation, or a ‘driver’ bacteria causing/aggravating inflammation.
+A human's microbiome can change because of inflammatory processes, such as cell-mediated inflammation and host-mediated inflammation, or a 'driver' bacteria causing/aggravating inflammation.
 This change allows the microbial community to become more susceptible to pathogens.
 Once the pathogens are established successfully, they contribute to dysbiosis and produce genotoxins and other potential cancer-causing microbial metabolites.
 The evolution of pathogens is another possible effect of dysbiosis, contributing to a potential increase in cancer risk.

+The density of bacteria in the colon is high (about 1012 per ml.), and these bacteria are subject to dysbiosis.
+By contrast, the small intestine has a relatively low density of bacteria (about 102 per ml.) so that dysbiosis is likely less of a problem.
+This difference may account for the greater than 10-fold higher incidence of cancer in the colon compared to the small intestine.
+The risk of intestinal cancer is associated with a Western high fat diet that increases susceptibility to secondary bile acid induced dysbiosis.
+Exposure of the colon to an increased level of secondary bile acids resulting from dysbiosis can cause DNA damage, and such damage can cause carcinogenic mutations in colon cells.

-Gut dysbiosis can affect the cardiovascular system “via signaling molecules and bioactive metabolites.
+Gut dysbiosis can affect the cardiovascular system "via signaling molecules and bioactive metabolites.
 This could cause diseases through neuro-entero-endocrine hormones that can lead to heart failure and other conditions such as chronic kidney disease, hypertension, obesity, and diabetes.